Justice & Outreach Ministry

 Council Chair: Mary Ellen Wylie

-Justice Fund Midyear Reports from 2011 Grant Recipients
+Justice Fund Mid-Year Reports From 2012 Grant Recipients

-Each year, recipients of Trinity Justice Fund grants are asked to submit a one page report by August 1 to describe how they have used the Trinity grant money so far this year and to share any other information with us that they would like.
-Sections of these reports are printed in the Trinity monthly newsletters, but the entire reports are available here:
+Each year, recipients of Trinity Justice Fund grants are asked to submit a one-page report by early fall to describe how they have used the Trinity grant since funding and to share other information with the parish about their continuing efforts.
+You are invited to read and enjoy these reports reflecting the good work being done with Justice Fund dollars.

 Please read them over.
 There is much good work going on in our community and in our world, and it is important to know that Trinity is contributing to that through our annual Justice Fund grants.